jorgegv/zxtools/doc/DSKTOOL.md

 All the binaries will be laid out on the disc according to the rules indicated in the previous section.

+In the previous example, the `loader.asm` file which is compiled to `loader.bin` must include the proper instructions to load the SCREEN$ to the display file, switch banks and load their data to 0xC000 (`bankX.bin` files), and finally set the final memory configuration, load the main code (`main.bin`) and jump to the entry point for game execution.
+That is, everything a regular loader would do.

 ## References